jrgood119/jrgood119/README.md

 Thanks for stopping by!
 My name is JT Good.
 Have a look around and let me know if I can assist in any way.

 ## What I'm Up To
-📘 Tech readthrough: Tableau Desktop Specialist Certification by Adam Mico\
+📘 Tech readthrough: Python Crash Course: A Hands-On Project-Based Introduction to Programming by Eric Matthes\
-📖 Novel: I am Malala\
+📖 Novel: A Little Life by Hanya Yanagihar\
-☕ Coffee: Visited 94 local owned shops\
+☕ Coffee: Visited 100 local owned shops\
 🏈 Sports: Pittsburgh Steelers, Cleveland Guardians, Cleveland Cavaliers, The Ohio State Buckeyes\
 📧: Email: jrgood119@gmail.com